okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-set-up-self-service-registration/main/index.md

 4. Click **Update Policy**.

-5. Repeat steps 3 to 4 for any other policies that you have configured.
+5. Repeat steps 3 to 4 for any other policies that you configure.

 ## Configure registration in the Okta Sign-In Widget